Phlomis, Jerusalem sage: planting, cultivation and care

 • Hardiness between -10 and -15 °C

-Botanical plate - Purple Jerusalem Sage
+Botanical plate - Purple Jerusalem sage

 Phlomis purpurea: botanical illustration

-Flowering occurs in summer, often around June and July; but depending on variety it can extend from May to August–September.
+Flowering occurs in summer, often around June and July; depending on variety it can extend from May to August–September.

 Flowers of Jerusalem sage